 I don’t know how true this is but share your own idea in the comments.

-What You Need To Start Small Chop Business in Nigeria
+Equipment to Start Small Chop Business in Nigeria

 There are many basic equipment you need.
 You can get all these in your small chops business plan but if you cannot afford that you can just keep reading.